FP22FD/FP22FD/README.md

 ## 🚀 About Me

-- 🌱 I'm currently improving my skills with advanced React and TypeScript.
+- 🌱 I'm currently improving my skills with advanced React and TypeScript, Vue 3, and Next.js.
 - 👯 I'm actively seeking opportunities to join a dynamic team where I can contribute to creating exceptional web experiences.
 - 🖥️ I have a interest in frontend development, UX design, and accessibility, and I continually strive to grow in these areas.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/fernandapereiragomes) | [Email](mailto:fernandapg82@gmail.com)